Skip to main content

 VAT has been borne on acquisitions of goods or services used in the business or professional activity.

-The Law regulating the VAT establishes that no deduction may be made, to any extent or in any amount, in respect of the input or output tax paid for the acquisition or importation of goods or services made without the intention of using them in the performance of business or professional activities, even if the goods or services are subsequently used, in whole or in part, for the aforementioned activities.
+The Law regulating VAT establishes that the fees borne or paid for the acquisition or import of goods or services carried out without the intention of using them may not be subject to deduction, to any extent or amount. in the performance of business or professional activities, although subsequently said goods or services are totally or partially affected by the aforementioned activities.

-In this section a distinction should be made between investment goods and non-investment goods (see concept of investment goods later in this chapter):
+In this section, a distinction must be made between whether or not these are investment goods (see the concept of investment goods later in this chapter):

-In order to be able to deduct input tax, the goods or services must be used directly and exclusively in the business or professional activity.
+In order to be able to deduct the incurred taxes, the goods or services must be used directly and exclusively in the business or professional activity.

-They are not understood to be directly and exclusively related to the activity, among others:
+The following are not understood to be directly and exclusively affected by the activity, among others:

-• Assets used alternatively or simultaneously in the business or professional activity and in other activities.
+• Goods used alternatively or simultaneously in business or professional activity and in other activities.

-• Assets or rights that do not appear in the official accounts or records of the activity.
+• Assets or rights that do not appear in the accounting or official records of the activity.

-• Assets and rights that do not form part of business or professional assets.
+• Assets and rights that are not part of the business or professional assets.

 Example:

-2. In the case of input tax on the acquisition, importation, leasing or transfer of use of capital goods which are used in whole or in part in the business or professional activity, or in the case of the following goods or services directly related to capital goods:
+2. If it concerns fees incurred in the acquisition, importation, leasing or transfer of use of investment goods that are used in whole or in part in business or professional activity, or if it concerns the following goods or services directly related to the investment goods:

 • Accessories and spare parts.

-• Fuels, fuels, lubricants and energy products necessary for its operation.
+• Fuels, lubricants and energy products necessary for its operation.

 • Parking services and use of toll roads.